johnhubbard/pnotify/README.md

 Therefore, this pnotify patch is meant to provide that missing piece.
 Pnotify looks a lot like inotify, but operates on processes, rather than on inodes.

-There are two sub-projects, each of which is a complete fork of a Linux kernel tree:
+There are the following sub-projects, each of which is a complete fork of a Linux kernel tree:

-[pnotify-stable](https://github.com/johnhubbard/pnotify-stable): early versions of internal patches, against selected linux-stable tree releases
+[pnotify-linux-3.0.52](https://github.com/johnhubbard/pnotify-3.0.52): pnotify patches that apply to the Linux 3.0.52 source tree.

-[pnotify-next](https://github.com/johnhubbard/pnotify-next): ongoing development, intended to be submitted upstream to kernel.org/LKML.
+[pnotify-linux-3.12.20](https://github.com/johnhubbard/pnotify-3.12.20): pnotify patches that apply to the Linux 3.12.20 source tree.